 This Time Really Is Different

-What makes this Blueprint better than the previous failed efforts is that it has teeth.
+What makes the Blueprint better than previous efforts?
+It has teeth.
 For the first time, the states have each committed to two-year incremental milestones of pollution reduction.
-EPA can and will impose consequences for failure.
+EPA has committed to implementing consequences for failure.
 If the Blueprint is fully implemented, the Bay should come off the impaired waters list.

 Obstacles the Blueprint Faces

 EPA's failure to require Pennsylvania and New York to develop implementation plans that will achieve the 2025 Bay restoration goals puts the success of the Chesapeake Clean Water Blueprint at risk.
 (See Pennsylvania's plan.)
 And even as the Bay makes progress thanks to the Blueprint, it faces new threats from climate change and added pollution loads from the Conowingo Dam.

 The Bay's problems have been identified; we have the know-how and tools to fix them; and the health, economic, and quality of life benefits of a restored Chesapeake Bay outweigh cleanup costs.
 If we work together to make the Blueprint work, many scientists believe the Bay will reach a tipping point when improvements outpace pollution and the Bay rebounds exponentially.